Chandrima Bhattacharya

-Chandrima Bhattacharya is an Trinamool Congress politician in India and the current Minister of State for Finance (Independent Charge), Health and Family Welfare, Land and Land Reforms, Refugee and Rehabilitation of the Government of West Bengal.
+Chandrima Bhattacharya is an Trinamool Congress politician in India and President of All India Trinamool Congress, West Bengal.
+She was the former Minister of State for Finance (Independent Charge), Health and Family Welfare, Land and Land Reforms, Refugee and Rehabilitation of the Government of West Bengal.
 Previously, she acted as a minister in the first reshuffle of the ministry in January 2012 after Mamata Banerjee took over as Chief Minister.
 She was also made the junior Law Minister in October 2012.
 She was promoted as a cabinet minister and given independent charge of Law and Judicial Department, Government of West Bengal in November 2012.

 Bhattacharya holds an LL.B (1976) degree from the University of Calcutta.
 She was also a practising advocate in Calcutta High Court till the 2011 elections.

 She had been elected a Member of the Legislative Assembly on an Trinamool Congress ticket from Dum Dum Uttar in 2011 and 2021 and from Kanthi Dakshin in 2017.